4 Engaging St. Patrick’s Day Activities for Students with CVI

 If including all of these items in one bin is too visually stimulating, you can have your students explore one or two at a time.
-I found all of these items for very low prices at Party City.
-I included the (non-affiliate) links to some of the items above.
+I found all of these items for very low prices at Party City and Amazon (affiliate links).
+I included the links to some of the items above.

 The second type of sensory bin I like using involves a single filler and vocabulary/activity cards.
 The point of this sensory bin is to get exposure to the vocabulary or to complete an activity by finding the corresponding vocab cards in the sensory bin.
 This is an easy way to make vocabulary activities more engaging!

 Light Table Activities